As you begin on your script for radio, one of the first things to consider is how you are positioning your offer.

 Even in the Digital Age, Radio Ads are Still Relevant

-While radio faces a lot of competition for other traditional advertising channels such as television and print, not to mention new media like the Internet and mobile ads, radio still remains a relevant channel for many advertisers.
+While radio faces a lot of competition from other traditional advertising channels such as television and print, not to mention new media like the Internet and mobile ads, radio still remains a relevant channel for many advertisers.